ebkr/GoProjectify/README.md

  ![](https://github.com/ebkr/GoProjectify/blob/master/Assets/goProjectify.png)

 ## What is it?
-GoProjectify is a Software Management Software, aiming to provide an easy way to create tasks and dependencies.
+GoProjectify is a Poftware Management Software, aiming to provide an easy way to create tasks and dependencies.

 It can be used to break tasks down, or to create a chain of tasks to perform.